mugenmonkey/mugenmonkey.github.io/_posts/2016-07-16-release-notes-ar-updated.md

 by [filling out this form](http://goo.gl/forms/bLUkmMau5U), yelling at me on [Twitter](https://twitter.com/mugenmonkey), or leaving a comment on this post.)

+As an aside, AR is pretty complicated in DS3 (as is the method by which you have to extract scaling modifiers).
+I'm considering writing a blog post outlining the whole process and formula -- if that interests you, leave a comment!

 * Fixed a bug causing AR to not be reset on weapon change unless you switched infusions

 This bug was caused by another bugfix I released earlier this week...don't hate, code is tricky. :O